gravitational/gravity/docs/5.x/catalog.md

     --set image.registry=10.103.27.132:5000/
 ```

-Or, download the upgrade application image from the connected Ops Center:
+Or, download and install the upgrade application image from the connected
+Ops Center:

 ```bsh
 $ gravity app upgrade test-release ops.example.com/alpine:0.2.0